Indramalati: Background

 Director Jyotiprasad faced a major financial crisis after his first film Joymoti (1935) failed commercially.
 He spent more than Rs 50,000 and was in debt in the late 1930s; he was fortunate to gather together just Rs 15,000 to make his dream of making a second film come true.
 Desperately seeking to compensate the loss he incurred in the making of Joymoti, he began shooting Indramalati in late 1937.
 This time, however, he did not use his Chitraban Studio for the outdoor shoot.
 Instead, he chose the 'Talbari' of his family, at Harigaon, two kilometres from Tezpur Mission Chariali.
 Within seven days, Jyotiprasad completed the outdoor shooting for the picture with the camera often kept at a fixed point as the sets and artistes kept changing the angles.
 The film used over 15,000 feet of reel.

-On it release in 1939, the film was relatively successful, earning in excess of Joymati, aiding Jyotiprasad to go on to direct other films afterwards.
+On its release in 1939, the film was relatively successful, earning in excess of Joymati, aiding Jyotiprasad to go on to direct other films afterwards.